ajilichayma/aws_solutions_architect_notes/README.md

 ## VPC (virtual private cloud)
 - We can have 5 VPCs per region
+### VPC endpoints
+- A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC nedpoint powered by privateLink without requiring an internet gateway, NAT device, VPN connection or AWS Direct Connect Connection.
+Instances in the VPC do not require public IP adrs to communicate with ressources in the service.traffic between VPC & other services does not leave the amazon network.
 ### Bastion host
 - Is a server whose purpose is to provide access to a private network from an external network such as Internet.
 - Should be in a public subnet.